Anti-Japanese sentiment in Korea

 An anti-Japanese banner in Korean.
 The banner concerns the Liancourt Rocks dispute and refers to Japanese people as Jjokbari, a disparaging ethnic slur against people of Japanese ancestry.
 Roughly translated, the banner says "To Dokdo: Worry not, as we have the ghost-busting, Jap-hunting MARINES with us!"

 Anti-Japanese sentiment in Korean society has its roots in historic, cultural, and nationalistic sentiments.

 The first recorded anti-Japanese attitudes in Korea were expressed in response to the Japanese pirate raids and the later 1592−98 Japanese invasions of Korea.
 Sentiments in contemporary society are largely attributed to the Japanese rule in Korea from 1910 to 1945.
 A survey in 2005 found that 89% of those South Koreans polled said that they "cannot trust Japan."
 More recently, according to a BBC World Service Poll conducted in 2013, 67% of South Koreans view Japan's influence negatively, and 21% express a positive view.
 This puts South Korea behind mainland China as the country with the second most negative feelings of Japan in the world.

+Anti-Japanese sentiment in Korea has decreased in the 2020s; according to a poll in conducted in late 2025 by the Japanese Public Interest Incorporated Newspaper and the Communications Research Association, 56.4% of South Koreans had a favorable view of Japan, with favorability especially high in those in their 20s and 30s.